 - Copy and paste – The most straightforward way to back up your data is by copying and pasting your files from your drive to another location.

-- Windows Backup and Restore – The Windows Backup and Restore tool was developed for Windows 7 but works just fine with Windows 10.
+- Windows Backup and Restore – The Windows Backup and Restore tool was developed for Windows 7 but works just fine with Windows 10 or Windows 11.
 It’s a more robust solution than copy-pasting your files and it comes with a wizard that lets you choose the folders you want to save instead of having to hunt down your data using File Explorer.

 - Third-party applications – Finally, you can use backup and recovery software that is often easier and more powerful than native solutions.

-Step #2: Format the Hard Drive Using a Preferable Method
+Step 2: Format the Hard Drive Using Your Preferred Method

 Once you’ve backed up your data, you can safely format your drive however you want.
 The easiest way to do it is to right-click your drive in the file explorer sidebar and hit Format… to open a formatting wizard.
 For healthy drives, feel free to enable the Quick Format option – and don’t forget to choose a suitable file system!

-Step #3: Retrieve Your Data from Backup/Safe Place
+Step 3: Retrieve Your Data from Backup or a Safe Place

 Once the formatting process is complete, you can safely restore your data to your drive.
 For users who backed up their data using Windows Backup and Restore, you can find the Restore my files button under the Restore section in the same window where you started creating your backup.